INTRODUCTION

 PREVENTING BLOOD CLOTS AND IMPROVING CIRCULATION

 Blood clots can lead to heart attacks or strokes if they block arteries.
 Omega-3 fatty acids reduce the likelihood of clot formation by keeping platelets from sticking together too easily.
 They also improve blood circulation by promoting better blood flow through the arteries.
 This intake ensures that oxygen and nutrients reach the heart efficiently, reducing strain on the cardiovascular system.
-Maintaining proper blood circulation with omega-3s supports a healthy heart and reduces the risk of serious cardiovascular events.
+Maintaining healthy blood circulation with omega-3 fatty acids supports a healthy heart and reduces the risk of serious cardiovascular events.

 PROTECTING AGAINST HEART DISEASE

-A stroke occurs when blood flow to the brain is blocked, often due to clotting or narrowed arteries.
-Omega-3 fatty acids help prevent strokes by keeping arteries flexible and reducing inflammation.
-Regular intake of omega-3s has been linked to a lower risk of both ischemic and hemorrhagic strokes.
-Some of the best strategies for incorporating omega-3s into your diet for stroke prevention include:
+A stroke occurs when blood flow to the brain is interrupted, often due to a blood clot or narrowed arteries.
+Including omega-3 fatty acids in your diet can help prevent strokes by keeping arteries flexible and reducing inflammation.
+Research links regular intake of omega-3 fatty acids to a lower risk of both ischaemic and haemorrhagic strokes.

-- Eating fatty fish at least twice a week.
+- Eat Fatty Fish: Include salmon, mackerel, sardines, or tuna at least twice a week.

-- Consider high-quality fish oil supplements if dietary intake is insufficient.
+- Use Supplements Wisely: Opt for high-quality fish oil supplements if dietary intake is low.

-Taking omega-3 fatty acids in the diet can significantly contribute to stroke prevention and overall cardiovascular health.
+Making omega-3 fatty acids a consistent part of your diet can significantly reduce stroke risk while supporting overall cardiovascular health.

 BEST SOURCES OF OMEGA-3 FATTY ACIDS

-There are several excellent food sources of omega-3 fatty acids, making it easy to include them in a healthy, balanced diet.
+There are several excellent food sources of omega-3 fatty acids, making it easy to include them in a healthy and balanced diet.
 Some of the most beneficial options include:

 - Walnuts And Almonds: Provide healthy fats that support cardiovascular function.